Henrique: Is Sweden that different?

 Personal space?
 Never heard about it.

 So, I am “paulistano”, a person who was born in São Paulo, which is the biggest metropolis in all Latin America.
-I was raised precisely in the “Freguesia do Ó”, a suburban neighborhood.
-It may not be as crowded as the city center and more overpopulated area, but it is the kind of place where you get used to neighbors yelling “Bom dia!” (“Good morning!”).
+I was raised precisely in “Freguesia do Ó”, a suburban neighborhood.
+It may not be as crowded and turbulent as the city center, but instead it is the kind of place where you get used to neighbors yelling “Bom dia!” (“Good morning!”).

-Here in Örebro, on the contrary, the public transportation is commonly “empty” (as we say in Brazil when you have a place to sit 💀).
+Here in Örebro, on the contrary, people don’t look at each other in the street and busses are commonly “empty” (as we say in Brazil when you have a place to sit 💀).
 I noticed couples don’t walk holding hands and closer friends may just nod their head when they meet.

-In Brazil it may look intrusive and uncomfortable for those who don’t like physical touch, but we are more used to being more invasive in the way we care about people.
-In Sweden I would say people are more individualistic because they don’t want to make another one feel invaded.
-If someone needs help they will provide, but you should ask for it. 🤷
+Brazilians may look intrusive for those who don’t like physical touch, but we are used to being more invasive in the way we care about people.
+In Sweden the reason why I feel they are more individualistic (or less touchy) is because they don’t want to risk making another person feel uncomfortable.
+If someone needs help they will provide, but you should ask for it. 🤷🏽♂️

 Let’s meet at 3pm… or something like this…